Chic 10-suite riad-hotel bringing luxurious style service and spa facilities to the oldest section of the Medina”

 - Dine in lavish surroundings at one of Marrakech’s grand palace restaurants - or have the Farnatchi chef prepare a special dish and dine a deux on your balcony

-- Take a tour in a horse-drawn caleche around Marrakech’s main sights - guests taking the whole hotel will have free use of one during their stay
+- Take a tour in a horse-drawn caleche around Marrakech’s main sights

 - Show off your souk shopping bargains to the other guests over the complimentary canapés in the sitting B'hou